awslabs/ec2-spot-workshops/content/karpenter/040_k8s_tools/_index.md

 ---
-title: "Install Kubernetes Tools"
+title: "Explore Kubernetes Tools"
 chapter: true
 weight: 40
 ---

-# Install Kubernetes tools

-In this chapter we will install Kubernetes tools; Helm (package manager), Metric Server (resource usage data aggregator) and Kube-Ops-View (cluster visualization tool).
+In this chapter we will explore Kube-Ops-View and eks-node-viewer which will be used during the workshop to visualize the cluster.

 Kube-ops-view
 ![kube-ops-view](/images/karpenter/helm/kube-ops-view-legend.png)